ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/accessingpreviousversionsofyourfiles.md

 File versioning is enabled so that you can roll back to the previous 5 versions of a file.
 This can be very useful if your file corrupts or if you wish to give another user an older version of a file.

-Previous versions of files can be accessed via the FASTdrive web app.
+Previous versions of files can be accessed via the FastDrive web app.
 Here, you'll be able to see the previous 5 versions, when they were saved, and who they were saved by.

-Firstly, log into your FASTdrive web app using your user credentials.
+Firstly, log into your FastDrive web app using your user credentials.
 Once you've logged in, navigate to the folders tab.
 Here, you'll see 3 different folders that you can navigate to; Personal Folders, Shared Folders, and Favourites.

 ![Image81](files/Image81.PNG)